Lessons from pendulums: A design comparison of three lab activities: Comparisons

 \section{Comparisons}

-We all begin the semester with a pendulum lab we design (and redesign) based on a resources-based view of student knowledge, reasoning, and framing, with shared objectives regarding epistemological framing: Labs are where students can and should engage in constructing knowledge through empirical study of physical phenomena.
-Put another way, we emphasize to students that the goal is not “getting the right answer,” as they might expect, but rather learning to engage in high-quality, intellectually rigorous experimentation.
+We all begin the semester with a pendulum lab we design (and redesign) based on a resources-based view of student knowledge, reasoning, and framing, with shared objectives regarding epistemological framing: labs are where students can and should engage in constructing knowledge through empirical study of physical phenomena.
+We all emphasize to students that the goal is not “getting the right answer,” as they might expect, but rather learning to engage in high-quality, intellectually rigorous experimentation.
 But we design these labs in different ways.
 Table 1 lists the differences across our curricula that we identified in this work.

 In this section, we compare our approaches with respect to presentation, written guidance, and responsive teaching.
-We selected these particular aspects of the curricula to compare because they are all tightly connected to our main theoretical commitment to student agency.
-For each of us and for each of these aspects, these design decisions were informed by framing and agency.
-Thus, to make sense of the differences in our curricula, we must focus on the \textit{design reasoning} involved in these decisions: the ideas, intuitions, and conjectures we considered in thinking through questions of how, why, and to what end and in responding to context-dependent constraints.
+We selected these aspects of the curricula to compare because they connect tightly to our goals of student agency and shared theoretical commitments regarding framing and agency.
+To make sense of the differences in our curricula, we focus on the \textit{design reasoning} involved in our decisions.